modio/modio-unity/README.md

 * Our platform is built by the super experienced ModDB.com team and is continually improving for your benefit.
 * Your community can consume the mod.io API to build modding fan sites or discord bots if they want.

-## Large studios and Publishers
+## Game studios and Publishers
-A private white label option is available to license, if you want a fully featured mod-platform that you can control and host in-house.
-[Contact us](mailto:developers@mod.io?subject=Whitelabel) to discuss.
+If you need assistance with 1st party approvals, or require a private, white-label UGC solution.
+[Contact us](mailto:developers@mod.io) to discuss.

 ## Contributions Welcome
 Our Unity plugin is public and open source.
 Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
 Want to make changes to our plugin?
 Submit a pull request with your recommended changes to be reviewed.